tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-06-10-First-Milestone.md

 The coding period for GSoC commenced from 1 june 2020

-I started by reading about SentencePiece's Unigram Language for ALBEERT.
+I started by reading about SentencePiece's Unigram for ALBERT.
 Apart from that I was actively working on Statistical Language model, which is completed and reviewed by my mentors.

 ## Types of Language Models

 - **Statistical Language Models**: These models use traditional statistical techniques like N-grams, Hidden Markov Models (HMM) and certain linguistic rules to learn the probability distribution of words

 - **Neural Language Models**: These are relatively new Methods in the NLP town and have surpassed the statistical language models in their effectiveness.
-They use different kinds of Neural Networks to model language
+They use different kinds of Neural Networks to model language.
+We will be discussing about it in next bolg.

 ## Implementation of Statistical Language Model